The Mallens

-The Mallens was a Granada Television adaptation of Catherine Cookson novels that ran for 13 episodes from 10 June 1979 to 3 July 1980.
+The Mallens is a Granada Television adaptation of Catherine Cookson novels that ran for thirteen episodes from 10 June 1979 to 3 July 1980.
 The series is based on The Mallen Streak, The Mallen Girls, The Mallen Secret, and The Mallen Curse.

 Plot summary

 The Mallen Streak

 The pivotal character is a ruthless 19th-century Northumberland squire, Thomas Mallen (played by John Hallam) of High Banks Hall, who has a genetic white streak (poliosis) in his hair and fathers numerous illegitimate children, all of whom inherit the white streak and live disastrous lives.
 One of them is Donald Radlet (John Duttine), who appears in both The Mallen Streak and The Mallen Girls.
 Thomas Mallen, penniless, mortgages his farming estate to make ends meet; he attempts to get his only legitimate son, Richard Mallen (David Rintoul) married to Fanny Armstrong, an unattractive girl with a wealthy father; her dowry would save Richard and Thomas from losing their large house and property.
 However, the plan fails due to a servant unintentionally revealing that Richard was only marrying Fanny for her money and that he didn't like her, and Richard loses his temper.
 In the process, he shoots and kills a visiting bailiff, causing Thomas Mallen to be declared bankrupt and to lose everything.
 This forces Thomas to move into a small cottage with his late wife's nieces, Barbara (Pippa Guard) and Constance (Julia Chambers), and their governess, Anna Brigmore (Caroline Blakiston), who starts an affair with the now bankrupt squire.
 Sometime after this, Donald and his half-brother, Matthew Radlet (Ian Saynor), come to the cottage to visit Donald's father.
 Their mother, whom Thomas raped to conceive Donald, is now married to Matthew's father, a stern farmer.
 Donald and Matthew take a romantic interest in Barbara and Constance.
 While Donald is courting Barbara, he is also secretly trying to take Constance away from Matthew, who is in love with her.
 His parents do not wish either brother to marry, since Matthew is consumptive and the family farm is not prosperous enough to support extra family members.
 Donald eventually wins Constance and leaves Matthew and Barbara in the lurch.